No. This is not normal.

 Good home care is also important to keep gum disease from developing, so brushing and flossing regularly are crucial.

-Call Downtown Dental To Learn More
+Call Downtown Dental in New Orleans To Learn More

 If your gums bleed when you brush and floss, give Downtown Dental a call immediately and make an appointment for a checkup.
 The earlier gum disease is treated, the better the outcome.
 If it’s been a while since your last dental appointment, let us help you get back on track for good oral health!